tqwewe/website/src/coco_guide/README.md

 ## Breaking changes

-All `coco` argument are positional except the optional `-B` flag used to create breaking changes commits :
+All `coco` arguments are positional except the optional `-B` flag used to create breaking changes commits :

 ```bash
 coco fix -B "add fix a nasty bug" cli